Social Situation on Health

 Introduction

 Health can be influenced by a number of factors such as personal behaviors, genes, the environment in which people live, and the access to excellent healthcare (Burkert et al., 2013).
 Also, many studies have shown the relationship between socio-economic class and social situation on health.
 Robust evidence of the links of social variables such as socio-economic class and social status has existed since official record-keeping began.
 Over recent years, an increasing number of research studies have examined the factors that impact health, with particular emphasis on the socio-economic class and social situation.
 Such research studies also have considered the environment in which people live.
-The impact of the socio-economic and social status on health has now been researched widely.
+The impact of the socio-economic and social status on health has now been researched widely, often with the assistance of healthcare dissertation help to explore the complexities involved.
 Thus, the influence of socio-economic class and social situation is examined in this essay to demonstrate how they affect one's health.
 These factors result in disparities in the levels of health.
 This essay will provide a better understanding of how socio-economic class and social situation affects health through health outcomes and how they aggravate the problems of social inequalities in healthcare.
 The relationship between health and class will be critically discussed.

 Whatsapp